Chimaera: Diet

-The usual diet of chimaeras consist of crustaceans, and more specifically, they include ophiurans and molluscs.
+The usual diet of chimaeras consists of crustaceans, ophiuroids, and molluscs.
 Modern species are demersal durophages, but they used to be more diverse.
-The Carboniferous period had forms that lived as specialized suction feeders in the water column.
+The Carboniferous period had forms that lived as specialised suction feeders in the water column.

 Reproduction

 Chimaera reproduction resembles that of sharks in some ways: males employ claspers for internal fertilization of females and females lay eggs within spindle-shaped, leathery egg cases.

 Unlike sharks, male chimaeras have retractable sexual appendages (known as tentacula) to assist mating.
 The frontal tentaculum, a bulbous rod which extends out of the forehead, is used to clutch the females' pectoral fins during mating.
 The prepelvic tentacula are serrated hooked plates normally hidden in pouches in front of the pelvic fins, and they anchor the male to the female.
 Lastly, the pelvic claspers (sexual organs shared by sharks) are fused together by a cartilaginous sheathe before splitting into a pair of flattened lobes at their tip.